mritunjaysharma394/vowpal-wiki/Cost-Sensitive-One-Against-All-(csoaa)-multi-class-example.md

 ### Purpose:
 The option `--csoaa <K>` where <K> is the number of distinct classes directs vw to perform cost-sensitive K multi-class (as opposed to binary) classification.
-It extends `-oaa <K>` to support multiple labels per input example, and costs associated with classifying these labels.
+It extends `--oaa <K>` to support multiple labels per input example, and costs associated with classifying these labels.

 ### Notes:
 * Data-set labels must be in the natural number set {1 .. \<K\>}